scottboms/kirby-applemusic/README.md

 ![Plugin Preview](src/assets/apple-music-plugin.jpg)

-Adds Apple Music Embed field and block types for Kirby including a live preview of the embed in the panel for each.
-Version 2.0.0 introduces an optional Panel Area that integrates with the [Apple Music API](https://developer.apple.com/documentation/applemusicapi/) (requires a paid [Apple Developer account](https://developer.apple.com)) to display recently played songs using an authenticated Apple Music account, as well as providing quick access to get a song's URL or embed code.
+Adds Field and Block types for Apple Music including a live preview of embeds in the panel.
+Version 2.0.0 introduces an optional Panel Area that integrates with the [Apple Music API](https://developer.apple.com/documentation/applemusicapi/) (requires a paid [Apple Developer account](https://developer.apple.com)) to display recently played songs using an authenticated Apple Music account.
+Results provide quick access to copy a song's URL and embed code.
 Recently played songs can also be exposed to templates using a provided snippet.

 ## Installation